The optimality of word lengths. Theoretical foundations and an empirical study: Acknowledgements

-This article is the research project of the 1st edition of the master degree course ``Introduction to Quantitative Linguistics'' at Universitat Politècnica de Catalunya.
+This article is one of the products of the research project of the 1st edition of the master degree course ``Introduction to Quantitative Linguistics'' at Universitat Politècnica de Catalunya.
 We are specially grateful to two students of that course: L. Alemany-Puig for helpful discussions and computational support, and M. Michaux for comments on early versions of the manuscript.
-We also thank J. Moreno-Fernández for contributing to early developments of this research program.
+We also thank J. Moreno-Fernández for contributing to early developments of this research program \parencite{Moreno2021a}.
 We thank M. Farrús and A. Hernández-Fernández for advice on voice datasets.
 We also thank S. Komori for advice on Japanese, Y. M. Oh for advice on Korean and S. Semple for helping us to improve English.
+Finally, we thank an anonymous reviewer, A. Goldberg and L. Debowski for valuable feedback.
+RFC was supported by a recognition 2021SGR-Cat (01266 LQMC) from AGAUR (Generalitat de Catalunya).

+RFC and CB were funded by the grant PID2024-155946NB-I00 funded by Ministerio de Ciencia, Innovación y Universidades (MICIU), Agencia Estatal de Investigación (AEI/10.13039/501100011033) and the European Social Fund Plus (ESF+).

-SP is funded by the grant 'Thesis abroad 2021/2022' from the University of Milan.
-CB was partly funded by the \textit{Deutsche Forschungsgemeinschaft} (FOR 2237: Words, Bones, Genes, Tools - Tracking Linguistic, Cultural and Biological Trajectories of the Human Past), and the \textit{Schweizerischer Nationalfonds zur Förderung der Wissenschaftlichen Forschung} (Non-randomness in Morphological Diversity: A Computational Approach Based on Multilingual Corpora, 176305).
+CB was funded by the \textit{Deutsche Forschungsgemeinschaft} (FOR 2237: Words, Bones, Genes, Tools - Tracking Linguistic, Cultural and Biological Trajectories of the Human Past), the \textit{Schweizerischer Nationalfonds zur Förderung der Wissenschaftlichen Forschung} (Non-randomness in Morphological Diversity: A Computational Approach Based on Multilingual Corpora, 176305), and the European Union (ERC, EVINE, 101117111).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
+The sponsors had no role in study design; collection, analysis, and interpretation of data; writing of the paper; and decision to submit it for publication.